skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 their content directly and helps ensure the site has the most up-to-date information
 - Improved the home and search experience to balance the competing needs of targeted searches with exploratory browsing
-- Launched a public version of the site.
+- Launched a public version of the site

-Our innovators are grateful that they can now share their work with partners outside the VA, and we continue to hear from VA leadership how proud they are to tell everyone about the Marketplace.

 {% include callout.html
   type = "pullquote"